HouzzyP/google-homepage/README.md

 	I could place the divs and the img as I wanted when before I did not know how.
 	I search a lot in google but i learn a lot of doing this, is my angel guardian(?).

 Tomorrow im going to finish this if i can.

+Day 2:
+	I finish all the project today, i put all the things that i want to put.
+	I think that my project finish really good and equal to the original.
+	I learned so much doing this project i remember things that i do more than six months ago.

+	Project Finish :D